DarrenCoppinger/milestone-project-2/README.md

 7. Review of all functionality and responsiveness on mobile screen size by using <a href="https://www.responsinator.com/">Responsinator</a>

 It was noted during the testing that for some of the infowindows on a small screen size that the infowindow could be obscured by the Place Autocomplete card at the top of the map viewport.
 The size of the images in the infowindows was reduced to lessen this effect however, a slight issue still remains.
 However, a user would be able to reposition the infowindow on the map to read it and to close it down.

+During testing it was noted that when a search term was selected in the autocomplete search box the resulting marker would have the same inforwindow information as the last entry in the infowindow content matrix (named content).
+To fix this issue different variables had to be defined for the markers used in the autocomplete search and the infowindow markers already present on the map.

 #### Submissions